Covid Lockdown: A Trial of 2030s ‘Summer Minimum’ Challenges

 Inertia and Grid Stability

 As fossil fuelled power stations continued closing during the last decade, it became apparent that they were providing many more services than just energy.
-Prime among these was inertia, with related capabilities such as real reactive power / load, ROCOF (Rate Of Change Of Frequency) and Phase Locked Loops – and many that are still more esoteric.
+Prime among these was inertia, with related capabilities such as real reactive power/load, ROCOF (Rate Of Change Of Frequency) and Phase Locked Loops – and many that are still more esoteric.

 What is inertia?
-In a car, if the engine fails the weight of the car provides the momentum that means that it slows gently, enabling it to come to a save halt.
+In a car, if the engine fails, the weight of the car provides the momentum that means that it slows gently, enabling it to come to a safe halt.
 Those in the car are protected.
 Without that momentum, the slow-down following the engine fault would be like hitting a brick wall.
 Inertia is momentum for rotating machines: power stations, being large rotating machines, have it in abundance whereas DC connected systems (including solar and wind generation, and interconnectors) don’t.

 Therefore as power stations close, replaced by DC-connected generation, inertia drops alarmingly.
 The fundamental cause of the black-outs across the UK on 9th August 2019 was that two initial trips, one in a power station and the other in a wind farm, turned into a cascade of subsequent trips around the country because there was insufficient inertia on the grid.